airium/TorrentUtils/README.md

-  -c, --comment text                       your message to show in various clients -s, --piece-size number                  piece size in KiB (default: 4096) -p, --private {0,1}                      private torrent if 1 (default: 0) --by text                                set the creator of the torrent (default: TorrentUtils) --time number                            set the time in second since 19700101 (default: now) --encoding text                          set the text encoding (default&recommended: UTF-8) --source text                            set the special source message (will change hash)
+  -c, --comment text                       your message to show in various clients -s, --piece-size number                  piece size in KiB (default: 4096) -p, --private {0,1}                      private torrent if 1 (default: 0) --by text                                set the creator of the torrent (default: Github) --time number                            set the time in second since 19700101 (default: now) --encoding text                          set the text encoding (default&recommended: UTF-8) --source text                            set the special source message (will change hash)